 To aid your process in finding a spiritual director or spiritual companion, SDI offers this resource to help you locate and reach out to one of the more than 6000 spiritual directors and companions listed in our free searchable database below.

-Find a Spiritual Companion uses database software to provide a list of spiritual directors and spiritual companions, retreat centers, and formation and training programs that are displayed according to your specific search criteria.
+Find a Spiritual Director/Companion uses database software to provide a list of spiritual directors and spiritual companions, retreat centers, and formation and training programs that are displayed according to your specific search criteria.
 It is updated constantly and available to you around the clock.

 Just click all the attributes you are looking for in a spiritual companion.
 Results will appear below in real-time as you define your search.
 But remember to wait until you have selected all your choices before you evaluate the results.
 Please be patient as it can take several seconds for the results to display.